 • An Act relative to accelerating improvements to the local and regional public health system to address disparities in the delivery of public health services (H.2204, Rep. Kane and Rep. Garlick & S.1334, Sen. Comerford)

-• This bill—now H4101—was reported out of the Joint Committee on Public Health and was sent to the Joint Committee on Health Care Financing.
-The Joint Committee on Health Care Financing recommended the bill ought to pass and referred it to the House Committee on Ways and Means.
+• This bill—now H4101—was reported out of the Joint Committee on Public Health and sent to the Joint Committee on Health Care Financing.
+The Joint Committee on Health Care Financing recommended that the bill pass and referred it to the House Committee on Ways and Means.
+The bill was incorporated into H.5100, the Economic Development Bond Bill, and was signed into law.

 • An Act enhancing post-pregnancy mental health care (S.708, Sen. Rausch)